 Matthew Shlomowitz (b.
 1975) is a composer of concert music and performance pieces.
 Raised in Adelaide, Australia, he now lives in London.
 He is Lecturer in Composition at University of Southampton, and co-directs the new music ensemble Plus Minus with Joanna Bailie.

-- Basic Bass Patterns, from Popular Contexts 6 performed by Speak Percussion
+- Training, from Popular Contexts 5 performed by We Spoke: New Music